hguo5/Saga/README.md

 To appear in ACM Transactions on the Web (TWEB):

-Hui Guo and Munindar P. Singh. **Saga: Understanding Stories in Mobile App Reviews.** *ACM Transactions on the Web (TWEB)*, 2025, 1-22.
+Hui Guo and Munindar P. Singh.
+2025. **Saga: Understanding Stories in Mobile App Reviews.** *ACM Trans.
+Web*, 0, 0, Article 0 (January 2025), 22 pages